 - Finasteride – Also known as Propecia, is the only other FDA-approved medicine used to treat hair loss by blocking a hormone in the scalp that causes male pattern baldness.

-- Microneedling with PRP – Platelet-rich plasma (PRP) stimulates blood supply and provides proper nutrients to hair follicles, which can restore the hair growth process to those experiencing hair loss.
+- Microneedling with Biological Growth Factors – Microneedling with biological growth factors stimulates blood supply and provides proper nutrients to hair follicles, which can restore the hair growth process to those experiencing hair loss.

 Schedule Your Hair Loss Consultation Today!

 If you are tired of living with hair loss, Dr. Ava Shamban, Dr. Soheil Simzar, Dr. Gregory Van Dyke, and the nurse practitioners and physician assistants at Ava MD each have years of experience treating male pattern baldness, alopecia, and hair thinning and work carefully to find the best solution for each patient.
-Call us at (310) 439-5417 (Beverly Hills) or (310) 736-6146 (Santa Monica).
+To schedule your consultation, just call 310-843-9915 (Beverly Hills) or 310-828-2282 (Santa Monica) today!